Rule and reign of heaven

 Much of what we know of Heaven is less from the Bible and more from popular media.
 The Western media holds an image of people strumming a harp and sitting on a cloud, and there are adages of how boring it will be sitting around like that.

 I got the idea for this sermon while I was in India.
 You see, there is this issue with the castes there.
 No one is doing anything outside of their caste.
 Being from the USA, I changed a flat tire without a second thought.
 The Indians could not.
 The skills we accumulate matter on this earth, but they also might matter in Heaven.
+However, we tend to put our skills into boxes, and one other box for religious people is a separation of the sacred from the secular.

 The jumping off point for this idea is not to make it anti-Indian, but to consider our activities both on earth and in heaven, from all tribes, nations and peoples.